Skip to main content

 PINNACLE FLX clinical study

-The PINNACLE FLX US IDE Trial1 was designed to establish the Procedural Safety and LAA Closure Efficacy with the WATCHMAN FLX LAAC Device.
+The PINNACLE FLX US IDE Trial2 was designed to establish the Procedural Safety and LAA Closure Efficacy with the WATCHMAN FLX LAAC Implant.

 First three-year data from NCDR-LAAO Registry

-The NCDR-LAAO Registry analysis is a review of the first three years and over 38,000 WATCHMAN implants.
-This analysis, The NCDR Left Atrial Appendage Occlusion (LAAO) RegistryTM: Review of the First 3 Years, presented by Dr. James Freeman on March 29, 2020 at the ACC 2.0/WCC Virtual Experience.
-This analysis demonstrates that major in-hospital adverse event rates were in-line with those reported in the pivotal WATCHMAN device trials.
+The NCDR-LAAO Registry analysis is a review of the first three years and over 38,000 WATCHMAN Implants.3 This analysis, The NCDR Left Atrial Appendage Occlusion (LAAO) Registry™: Review of the First 3 Years, was presented by Dr. James Freeman on March 29, 2020 at the ACC 2.0/WCC Virtual Experience.
+This analysis demonstrates that major in-hospital adverse event rates were in-line with those reported in the pivotal WATCHMAN Implant trials.

 Long-term patient-level meta-analysis